CooperSmout/coopersmout.github.io/projects.md

 ## WISDOM
 _Weighted Information Schema for Distributed Open Metrics_

-WISDOM is a generalizable framework that began as a transformative scholarly publishing model and evolved through active experimentation at OHM Gatherings to become a generalizable framework for diverse, self-organizing communities.
+WISDOM is a generalizable framework that began life as a disruptive scholarly publishing model and evolved through active experimentation at [Open Heart + Mind](https://openheartmind.org) to become a generalizable framework for diverse, self-organizing communities.
 By creating a fair, transparent system for recognizing and rewarding all forms of contribution, WISDOM empowers contributors and connects diverse communities with aligned goals.

-<iframe width="560" height="315" style="text-align:center" src="https://www.youtube.com/watch?v=yUmmEZqdGRw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{: .mx-auto.d-block :}

 At the heart of WISDOM is an inclusive review protocol with immediate rewards for contribution reviews, which are converted into group-level metrics showing the diverse qualities of contributions.
-Contributors are then rewarded with tokens representing the value of their contibutions, and metrics representing their expertise or reliability.
-The entire process is open, decentralized and autonomous, ensuring everyone can participate while guarding against bias and gaming through a novel self-referential meta-review design.
-Read more about our experiments to develop WISDOM [here](https://openheartmind.org/research/) and find [WISDOM on Github](https://github.com/openheartmind/WISDOM).
+Contributors are then rewarded with tokens representing the value of their contibutions, and metrics representing their expertise and reliability.
+The entire process is open, decentralized and autonomous, ensuring everyone can participate while guarding against bias and cheating through self-referential meta-reviews.
+Learn more by watching this [quick video introduction](https://www.youtube.com/watch?v=yUmmEZqdGRw), or by reading more on the [Open Heart + Mind website](https://openheartmind.org/research/) or our [Github README] (https://github.com/openheartmind/WISDOM).

 ## OHM Gathering
 _Diverse festivals co-created by the Open Heart + Mind Community_